jacks-reid/farfromVULN/README.md

 # farfromVULN

-`farfromVULN` is a tool to help quickly spin up an AWS private cloud with Vulnhub machines and a Kali box for pentesting training. `farfromVULN` helps eliminate the need for local hardware to host Vulnhub boxes on your home network.
-The script creates an environment where the Vulnhub boxes cannot access the Internet, only other machines within the virtual private cloud.
+`farfromVULN` is a tool to help quickly spin up an AWS private cloud with Vulnerable machines and a Kali box for pentesting training. `farfromVULN` helps eliminate the need for local hardware to host vulnerable boxes on your home network.
+The script creates an environment where the vulnerable boxes cannot access the Internet, only other machines within the virtual private cloud.

 ```
 farfromVULN